 CANbridge Pharmaceuticals Appoints Chief Financial Officer and Interim Chief Medical Officer

-BEIJING and SHANGHAI, April 25, 2019 /PRNewswire/ -- CANbridge Pharmaceuticals Inc., a biopharmaceutical company developing innovative drug candidates to treat underserved medical conditions in China and other markets, announced that it has appointed Glenn Hassan to the position of Chief Financial Officer and Chief Business Officer, and Gerald F. Cox, MD, PhD, as Chief Development Strategist and interim Chief Medical Officer, effective as of April.
+BEIJING and SHANGHAI, April 26, 2019 /PRNewswire/ -- CANbridge Pharmaceuticals Inc., a biopharmaceutical company developing innovative drug candidates to treat underserved medical conditions in China and other markets, announced that it has appointed Glenn Hassan to the position of Chief Financial Officer and Chief Business Officer, and Gerald F. Cox, MD, PhD, in an advisory capacity as Chief Development Strategist and Interim Chief Medical Officer, effective as of April.

 Mr. Hassan brings a broad range of banking and investment experience in the healthcare and global therapeutics sector to his role at CANbridge.
-Most recently, Mr. Hassan was Director, Cross Border Healthcare Investment Banking at China Renaissance Capital, focused on advising US and greater China life science companies on capital-raising activities, and led equity capital market activities for the healthcare sector.
-Before then, he was at Leerink Capital Partners, where he was Senior Analyst/Portfolio Manager, managing global funds in therapeutics, and at Citadel LLC (Surveyor Capital) as Senior Analyst covering mid- and large-cap global therapeutics equities.
+Most recently, Mr. Hassan was Director, Cross Border Healthcare Investment Banking at China Renaissance Capital, focused on advising US and greater China life science companies on capital-raising activities and led the US equity capital market activities for the healthcare sector.
+Before then, he was at Leerink Capital Partners, where he was Senior Analyst/Portfolio Manager, overseeing investments in global therapeutics companies, and at Citadel LLC (Surveyor Capital) as Senior Analyst covering mid- and large-cap global therapeutics equities.
 Earlier in his career he worked at Fidelity Investments.

 Mr. Hassan holds a Master of Science in Global Financial Analysis from McCallum Graduate School of Business, Bentley College and a Bachelor of Science in Business from Indiana University.

-Dr. Cox earned an MD, PhD in Biology from the University of California at San Diego, and a Bachelor of Arts in Biology, from Harvard College.
+Dr. Cox is a board-certified clinical geneticist and pediatrician who trained at Boston Children's Hospital, where he remains on staff and continues to see patients with genetic diseases.
+He earned an MD and PhD in Biology from the University of California at San Diego, and a Bachelor of Arts in Biology, from Harvard College.
 He holds multiple patents and awards and has authored scores of peer-reviewed publications, presentations and book chapters.

 "We are delighted to have two such extraordinarily high-caliber executives stepping into leadership roles at CANbridge at this crucial time in the company's trajectory as a commercial-stage company with a robust clinical pipeline," said James Xue, PhD, Founder, Chairman and CEO, CANbridge Pharmaceuticals.
 "With this strong partnership in place, we will lead CANbridge's growth and transformation into a Chinese sector leader with a global impact in rare disease and specialty care."